Indiana8000/phpSimpleBookmark/README.md

 ### Category of Bookmarks

-* Bookmarks can be moved between subcategories via drag & drop
+* Bookmarks can be moved between subcategories via drag & drop onto the category

 ### Images